Tuhaj/two-free/README.md

 4. More energy allows you to move faster
 5. Digging consumes energy

+### Tablet Support

+On tablets or touch devices:
+- Touch controls will automatically appear at the bottom of the screen
+- Use the arrow buttons to move left (←), right (→), jump (↑), and dig (↓)
+- The game automatically scales to fit your device's screen

 ## Game Mechanics

 - The player starts with 10 energy